Existence of a unique, nondegenerate solution to parametrized systems of generalized polynomial equations: Abstract

-As our main result, we characterize the existence of a unique solution (modulo an exponential manifold) for all parameters in terms of the relevant geometric objects of the polynomial system, namely the {\em coefficient polytope} and the {\em monomial dependency subspace}.
-We show that unique existence is equivalent to the bijectivity of a certain moment/power map, and we characterize the bijectivity of this map using Hadamard's global inversion theorem.
-Furthermore, we provide sufficient conditions in terms of sign vectors of the geometric objects, thereby obtaining a multivariate Descartes' rule of signs for exactly one solution.
+Our main result characterizes the existence of a unique, nondegenerate solution (up to an exponential manifold) for all parameters in terms of the relevant geometric objects of the polynomial system: the {\em coefficient polytope} and the {\em monomial dependency subspace}.
+Technically, we show that unique existence of a nondegenerate solution is equivalent to a composite (\mono-\expo) map being a diffeomorphism, and we characterize this property using Hadamard's global inversion theorem.

+Additionally, we provide sufficient conditions in terms of sign vectors of the geometric objects, which represent a genuine multivariate generalization of Descartes' rule of signs for exactly one solution.
+Finally, we illustrate all objects and results in a concrete example.